-Santa Gertrudis de Fruitera, or simply Santa Gertrudis, is a small village that could be found in the central region of Ibiza.
+A beautiful cluster of white-washed houses, historic churches and quaint plazas, Santa Gertrudis is a small village in the central region of Ibiza.
 It is filled with a wide range of bars and restaurants which offer everything from local bars to gourmet cuisine.
 It is also noted for its main square houses and its whitewashed church.
 In the agricultural area of the village, sightseeing tourists could see live animals all around including sheep, goats, and dairy cows.
 Santa Gertrudis is also noted for being the home to a great art community.

 Address：Carrer de la Vénda des Poble, 12, 07814 Santa Gertrudis de Fruitera, Illes Balears,Ibiza, Spain

 The Ibiza Cathedral, officially called the Cathedral of Our Lady of the Snows or Catedral de Nuestra Senora de las Nieves, is a Roman Catholic Cathedral and the principal church of the city of Ibiza.
 Construction began in 1234, although it wasn't completely finished until the 15th century.
 The Ibiza Cathedral is noted for its many works of beautiful art, many of which are a Gothic monstrance of golden silver which was made by Francesc Marti in 1399, Gothic panels of Saint Anthony and Saint Tecla and another set of panels of Saint Matthew and Saint James.

 Address：Placa Catedral s/n, 07800, Ibiza Town, Ibiza, Spain